catseye/Tamsin/doc/Tamsin.markdown

     + a	b
     = don	t

+The escape sequence \x must be followed by two hex digits.

+    | main = "a" & "\x4a" & "b" & return 'don\x4at'.
+    + aJb
+    = donJt

 ### Examples using Terms ###

 This program accepts a pair of bits and evaluates to a term, a constructor